 When a charm price tag is slapped on a high-quality product, that could raise suspicion.
 You may ask yourself if the product really is of high quality.
 When you use rounded numbers, you’re telling your customers that your products deserve the price they have.

-If you want to change your prices, start a conversation and share your views about marketing manipulation.
-This will not only let your customers know that you’re vested in keeping your marketing free of manipulation.
-It will also encourage engagement and heightened anticipation as to ‘what’s next?’ which you can integrate in your content strategy.
+If you want to change your prices, start a conversation and share your views on marketing manipulation.
+This will not only let your customers know that you are committed to keeping your marketing free of manipulation.
+It will also drive engagement and anticipation for "what's next?" which you can incorporate into your content strategy.
 If you want to read more about this, check out my article specifically on price manipulation.

 #2 Be transparent